dhs-gov/sentop-azure/README.md

 ```

 ## Response
-Due to the asynchronous nature of Azure Durable Functions, a request to SENTOP will return a set of Azure service endpoints that may be used to invoke further actions, such as retrieving results.
+Due to the asynchronous nature of Azure Durable Functions, a request to SenTop will return a set of Azure service endpoints that may be used to invoke further actions, such as retrieving results.
 These endpoints are defined in the [Azure HttpManagementPayload API](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.webjobs.extensions.durabletask?view=azure-dotnet) and include:

 | Service | Description |
 | :--- | :--- |